 People may think about risks in different ways and believe different things are good or bad evidence for suspicious thoughts.
 People might also believe different things based on the same evidence.
 Ultimately you have to decide this for yourself.

 Suspicious thoughts are more likely to be paranoid if:

 "Another jogger looked across at me as he overtook me and my anxiety immediately crystallised around his glance.
 'Are you following me?'
 I shouted.
 I had the thought he was an agent hired by my employer to track my movements."

-Paranoia is a symptom of some mental health problems and not a diagnosis itself.
+Paranoia is a symptom of some mental health problems but not a diagnosis itself.

-Paranoid thoughts can be anything from very mild to very severe and these experiences can be quite different.
+Paranoid thoughts can be anything from very mild to very severe and these experiences can be quite different for everybody.
 This depends on how much:

 Lots of people experience mild paranoia at some point in their lives – maybe up to a third of us.
 This is usually called non-clinical paranoia.
 These kind of paranoid thoughts often change over time – so you might realise that they are not justified or just stop having those particular thoughts.

 At the other end of the spectrum is very severe paranoia (also called clinical paranoia or persecutory delusions).
 If your paranoia is more severe then you are more likely to need treatment.